Powered by Global Step Academy

 What makes your school unique and different from other schools?

 Brighton College (Singapore) stands out due to its commitment to providing a holistic and continuous education that spans from early years through to secondary school.
-Our unique learning environment, offers pupils a vibrant and diverse educational experience.
+Our unique learning environment offers pupils a vibrant and diverse educational experience.
 Additionally, our gradual and strategic expansion into an all-through school, coupled with our focus on values such as curiosity, kindness, and confidence, ensures that we are not just educating pupils academically but also preparing them to be well-rounded individuals ready to face the challenges of the future.
 Another unique quality are our extremely close links to Brighton College in the UK, the leading independent school in Britain; this relationship plays a significant role in helping us provide an enriching education to our pupils.
 Therefore, the combination of strong academics, the support of Brighton College in the UK, our carefully crafted and supportive environment and the critical role of our values, sets us apart from other schools in Singapore.

 What are your views on working with parents and the local community?